Master of Science in Statistics

 - statistical computing,

-Through classroom study and work with faculty, students will discover their own path toward a statistical research focus.
+Through classroom study and work with faculty, students will discover their own path toward a general understanding of statistical theory and methods.

 Classes & Curriculum